 Trains have a very low carbon footprint because of the efficient technology of using steel wheels on steel rails which minimises friction.
 Trains are also easily engineered to use electricity instead of fossil fuels, if investing in the infrastructure.
 However, the efficiency is key to sustainability, and not the propellent.

 There is no need for large investments in infrastructure that cuts through pristine nature.
 An airship can land on a green field outside Frankfurt one day, and an icy lake in Finland the next

 There is no need for large investments in infrastructure that cuts through pristine nature.
-An airship can land on a green field outside Frankfurt one day, and an icy lake in Finland the next.
-All that is needed, in addition to an open area or field, is the infrastructure required for passenger security and customs (when required).
+An airship can land on a green field outside Frankfurt one day and an icy lake in Finland the next.
+All that is needed, in addition to an open flat area or field, is the infrastructure required for passenger security and customs (when required).
 This doesn’t have to mean terminals and buildings; it might instead mean mobile units that can be deployed where required.
 Airships can supply humanity with a clean and quiet “train in the sky”.
-On top of that; low level atmosphere is essentially empty while the rest of our current modes of transportation has reached their infrastructure capacity limitation.
+On top of that, low level atmosphere is essentially empty while the rest of our current modes of transportation has reached their infrastructure capacity limitation.

 What if we can deploy an “aerial railway system of the sky”, literally overnight, in an area that suffers from an underdeveloped transportation network; imagine what that would do to the economic prosperity in the region.
 We would instantly create an opportunity for less developed areas to leapfrog into a buzzing economy of trade and commerce without leaving a footprint.